Dashboard or report ยท Theme-specific reports

 Support-driven churn dashboard is useful for understanding how to surface the ticket, escalation, and trust signals that sit behind support-related cancellations.

-Most teams already have enough raw data to look at this topic.
+Raw data is usually available somewhere for this topic.
 The real gap is turning it into a stable management signal the whole team can trust.

 Reporting is only useful when it shortens the path from churn visibility to one accountable decision.